soxueren/atsd/api/sql/README.md

 The Axibase Time Series Database supports Structured Query Language (SQL) for retrieving time series records from the database.

-SQL statements can be executed interactively via the SQL Console as well as on a [schedule](#scheduler).
+SQL statements can be executed interactively via the web-based console, on [schedule](#scheduler), and using the [JDBC](https://github.com/axibase/atsd-jdbc) driver.

 * [Syntax](#syntax)
   * [SELECT Expression](#select-expression)